 NYSE Liffe is the global derivatives business of the former NYSE Euronext, and is now part of the Intercontinental Exchange Group (ICE).
 NYSE Liffe was the name given to the exchange previously known as the London International Financial Futures Exchange (LIFFE) when it was acquired by NYSE Euronext.

 LIFFE was founded in September 1982, offering futures contracts and options linked to short term interest rates.
 In 1993 and 1996, LIFFE merged with the London Traded Options Market (LTOM) and London Commodity Exchange (LCE), respectively.
 With these mergers, LIFFE added both equity options and a range of commodity contracts.
 In 2002, LIFFE was acquired by Euronext to become Euronext.liffe, which was eventually rebranded as NYSE Euronext and includes several markets: the US derivatives market (NYSE Liffe US), the global derivatives market (NYSE Liffe), and the global equities market (Euronext).
 ICE purchased NYSE Euronext, which was the parent company of NYSE Liffe, in November 2013.
+In 2014, Euronext completed an initial public offering making it once again a standalone company.

 You can find the preceding information on the Liffe http://www.euronext.com/landing/liffeLanding-12601-EN.htmlwebsite.